ThijsTerporten/CheffsBuddy/README.md

 - A user is able to comment on recipes created by other people.
 - A user is able to have a clear overview of recipes in tabs of each category.
 - Pagination to be added so the screen doesn't get too long when a lot of recipes are in the database.
+- Users can upload images from their computer or phone.
+- Admin functionality.

 # Technologies used: